jundalisay/superb/content/en/research/aristotle/metaphysics/book-13/part-3.md

 ---
-heading: "Part 3 of Book 13"
+heading: "Part 3"
-title: "The propositions of mathematics"
+title: "The Propositions of Mathematics"
 date: 2015-09-28
 image: "/covers/meta.jpg"
 description: "The universal propositions of mathematics do not deal with objects which exist separately, apart from extended magnitudes and from numbers"